dscoduc/PowerShellOnlineSigningService/ReadMe2.md

 ## Solution Installation
 This section covers the installation of the solution.
 ### Source Files
-The following folder and file structure is incuded in the solution:
+This section displays the folder and file structure incuded in the solution.
+For each folder name there is the account and permissions required for the solution to work correctly.
+After copying the source files into the desired root folder (ex.
+PowerSign) you will need to delegate permissions to the IIS_IUSRS and Application Pool account.

+**Note:** This assumes the root folder name is PowerSign and the Application Pool account name is PowerSign.

+* PowerSign (IIS_IUSRS +R/W)
-* App_Data
+  * App_Data  (IIS AppPool/PowerSign +R/W/M)
     * Website_Debug.log
   * bin
     * GitHubAPIClient.dll
     * GitHubAPIClient.pdb
     * log4net.dll
     * log4net.xml
     * Newtonsoft.Json.dll
     * Newtonsoft.Json.xml
     * PowerShellOnlineSigningService.dll
     * PowerShellOnlineSigningService.pdb
+  * images
+    * emptyrepo.png
+    * file.jpg
+    * folder.jpg
+    * github.jpg
+    * githubrobot.png
+    * repository.jpg
+    * searchman.jpg
+    * securityguy1.png
+    * user.jpg
   * Default.aspx
   * DownloadFile.ashx
   * favicon.ico
   * Global.asax
-* images
   * log4net.config
   * Main.Master
-* packages.config
   * Search.aspx
   * style.css
   * User.aspx
   * Web.config

-### Folder Permissions
+### Application Pool
+It is recommended that an Application Pool is pre-created before creating the web site.
+The following steps can be followed to create the Application Pool.
+1. Launch IIS Management Console
+2. Expand the local server name and select the Application Pools entry
+3. Right click on Application Pools and select *Add Application Pool*
+4. Enter the following parameters
+   * **Name:** PowerSign
+   * **.NET CLR Version:** .NET CLR Version v4.0.30319
+   * **Managed Pipeline Mode:** Integrated
+   * **Start Application Pool Immediately:** Unchecked
+5. Click OK to complete the creation
-### Certificate Installation
+### Web Site
+The following steps can be followed to create the web site.
+1. Launch IIS Management Console
+2. Expand the local server name and select the Sites
+3. Right click on Sites and select *Add Website...*
+4. Enter the following parameters
+   * **Name:** PowerSign
+   * **Application Pool:** PowerSign
+   * **Physical Path:** (path where you copied source files - ex. c:\inetpub\PowerSign)
+   * **Type:** HTTP
+   * **IP Address:** All Unassigned
+   * **Port:** 80
+   * **Host Name:** (Blank)
+   * **Start Website Immediately** Unchecked
+5. Click OK to complete the creation
+6. Right click on the new PowerSign site and select *Edit Bindings*
+7. Click on *Add* to display *Add Site Binding*
+8. Click on *Type | http* and select https
+9. Click on the *SSL Certificate* drop down and choose the appropriate web server certificate
+10. Click OK to save the settings
+11. Click Close to close Site Bindings
+12. Locate and double-click on the *Authentication* option in the Web Site settings
+13. Right-click on *Anonymous Access* and click *Disable*
+14. Right-click on *Windows Authentication* and click *Enable*
+15. Click on the PowerSign site on the left column
+16. Locate and double-click the *SSL Settings* option in the Web Site settings
+17. Click on the *Require SSL* checkbox and click Apply in the Actions pane on the right side of the management console
+18. Click on the *Application Settings* option in the Web Site settings
+19. Update the entries with information that matches your environment (ex. auth_token and default_owner)
+20.

 ### Certificate Installation